Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 Cheyenne, Osage, Chippewa, and Pawnee Women

-These women wore a two-piece outfit consisting of a skirt and cape.
+Women wore a two-piece outfit consisting of a skirt and cape.
 Chippewa women incorporated floral designs into their garments while Lakota women used geometric shapes in their designs.

 Other Great Plains Dress